 For advanced Active Directory configuration, see the full Authentication Proxy documentation.

 Next, you need to set up the Authentication Proxy to handle LDAP authentication requests.
-To do so, create a ldap_server_auto section with the following properties:
+Create an

 The mechanism that the Authentication Proxy should use to perform primary authentication.
 This should correspond with a "client" section elsewhere in the config file.

-This parameter is optional if you only have one "client" section.
+This parameter is optional if you only have one "ad_client" section.
 If you have multiple, each "server" section should specify which "client" to use.

 Specify the DN of the service account used to authenticate from PeopleSoft to the Authentication Proxy.
 Multi-factor authentication is not required for this user.
 This setting is needed because PeopleSoft first connects to the Authentication Proxy as the service account user, disconnects, and then authenticates the user who is logging in with a separate LDAP connection.
 All other accounts will require Duo authentication.